Michigan Tint Exemption

 3

-After you submit your application, documentation, and payment of $225, a licensed Michigan physician reviews your medical records against the state's exemption criteria under Michigan Vehicle Code MCL §257.709.
+After you submit your application, documentation, and payment of $225, a licensed Michigan physician (MD or DO) reviews your medical records against MCL §257.709(3) exemption criteria.
 Our physicians provide a professional consultation on your existing documentation — we do not diagnose.
-If your documentation meets state requirements, the physician signs and submits your exemption paperwork on your behalf.
+If your records meet state requirements, the physician issues your exemption certification.

 4